Sharpen drill bits with Dremel

-It works better with a circular barrel sandpaper tooltip that is in the spare parts kit.
-It comes in various grades, and Dremel works better with a finer grit like 200 grit sandpaper with the highest speed setting.
+It works better with a circular barrel sandpaper tooltip in the spare parts kit.
+It comes in various grades, and Dremel works better with a finer grit, like 200-grit sandpaper with the highest speed setting.

 A flat disk or a round stone substitutes the barrel fitting that sharpens your drill bit.
 Use a Dremel for 1/2 inch or lower drill bits to avoid a long duration sharpening them.

-Take a bench vise to clamp down your drill bit tightly and use a Dremel to grind away the tip of the drill bit.
+Take a bench vise to clamp your drill bit tightly and use a Dremel to grind away the drill bit’s tip.
 That gives you a nice sharp, cutting edge.
 Run the process on both sides of the flutes and keep your angles identical on both sides.

 Choose the correct Dremel bit

-When choosing the correct Dremel bit, there are characteristics you have to look at.
 Speed matters since there are feature strategies that make up the speed.
+When choosing the correct Dremel bit, you have to look at characteristics.
 That is the lip, land, and chisel, and the lip cuts your item.

 There are two lips on the symmetric twist drill.
 It works when doing an equal cutting while drilling.
 When one lip is sharper than the other, cutting is on one side of the bit.
 It does not make straight holes.